satish1901/bisque-dev/docs/guides/rancher2_bisque_openstack.md

 - You will see a green bar below saying a particular node has registered.

 > You can add more nodes to the cluster by editing the cluster and running another command as below

+Be sure to provide the relevant configuration by editing the cluster from the rancher admin user interface

 ```
 sudo docker run -d --privileged --restart=unless-stopped --net=host \